 1Wireless networks on campus support devices with 802.11 AC, N, and G-equipped network cards.
 Devices with Wireless B-only compatibility will not be able to use wireless internet on campus.

-There are three different wireless networks available for connection across campus.
+There are four different wireless networks available for connection across campus.
 The only difference between the three is the method of authentication - speeds should be identical regardless of network selection.

 GTvisitor is used for campus visitors who do not have a GT account.
 Visitors may purchase access to the network for a nominal fee on a daily, weekly, or monthly basis.
 More information on GTvisitor can be found here.